2002–03 Minnesota Golden Gophers men's ice hockey season: NCAA tournament

-Because they were hosting one of the four regionals, Minnesota was going to be placed in the West bracket.
-The WCHA championship helped Minnesota earn one of the #1 seeds and an advantageous match for the first round.
+Because the team hosted one of the four regionals, Minnesota was placed in the West bracket.
+The WCHA championship allowed Minnesota to earn one of the #1 seeds and an advantageous match for the first round.
 Additionally, because two of the teams seeded 4th were also members of the WCHA, Minnesota was assigned to play Mercyhurst.
-While the Lakers won their conference tournament, they weren't considered much of a threat to the Gophers.
-With the return of Weber between the pipes and Potulny netting a hat-trick, Minnesota proved those sentiments correct with a resounding 9–2 victory.
+With Weber returning and Potulny scoring a hat-trick, Minnesota claimed a 9–2 victory.

-Minnesota's second game was expected to be a much closer affair as they were taking on #6 Ferris State.
-The Bulldogs were led by Hobey Baker finalist Chris Kunitz and gave the Gophers a demonstration of his abilities when he scored twice in the first period.
-Fortunately for Minnesota, they scored five times in the opening frame and cruised to a 7–4 victory.
+Minnesota's second game was expected to be closer than the previous games, as they were taking on #6 Ferris State.
+The Bulldogs were led by Hobey Baker finalist Chris Kunitz who scored twice in the first period.
+Minnesota then scored five times in the first period en route to a 7–4 victory.

-The national semifinal saw Minnesota fight and law back from the brink of disaster.
-Facing off against #4 Michigan, the Gophers were badly outplayed in the first period and found themselves down by a goal.
-A Jed Ortmeyer score after the mid-way point of the game put the Wolverines up by two and had Minnesota staring into the void.
-Troy Riddle cut the lead in half on a rebound from Vanek before the end of the second while a marker less than two minutes into the third from Gino Guyer tied the score.
-Chris Harrington took two separate minor penalties afterwards but the Minnesota penalty kill held and kept the game knotted at 2-all.
-Overtime was required and both teams found it difficult to get the puck on the goal.
-In almost 9 minutes only 5 shots were recorded but it was the last one from Vanek that counted and sent Minnesota to the championship game.
+The national semifinal saw Minnesota recover from an early deficit.
+Facing #4 Michigan, the Gophers were outplayed in the first period and down by a goal.
+Jed Ortmeyer scored after the midway point of the game, giving the Wolverines a two-goal lead.
+Troy Riddle cut the lead in half on a rebound from Vanek before the end of the second, while a goal less than two minutes into the third from Gino Guyer tied the score.
+Chris Harrington took two separate minor penalties afterwards, but the team was able to keep the game tied at 2–all.
+In overtime, both teams were unsuccessful on offense.
+In almost nine minutes, only five shots were taken, but eventually Vanek scored, sending the Gophers to the championship game.